Philosophy Friday: Notch on a Wall

 Externally and internally cast out to roam among the others whose disposition is too taboo to discuss.
 The act of or assignment of the killing of one man for the sake of anything other than direct personal protection is, as such, the homicide of all of humanity.
 If we are marked to fight, let us shed the constraints of such rules and let the battle commence.
 If we are to mitigate the act of mutilation let us be done with war and all the hell it creates.

-This article first appeared in The Havok Journal on 23MAY14.
+This first appeared in The Havok Journal on May 23, 2014.